Khaled Mattawa: Background

 Khaled Mattawa was born in Benghazi, the second largest city in Libya where he spent his childhood and early teens.
 In 1979 he emigrated to the United States.
 He lived in the south for many years, finishing high school in Louisiana at St. Paul's School and completing bachelor's degrees in political science and economics at the University of Tennessee at Chattanooga.
-He went on to earn an MA in English and an MFA in creative writing from Indiana University where he taught creative writing.
+He went on to earn an MA in English and an MFA in creative writing in 1994 from Indiana University Bloomington where he taught creative writing.
 He was a professor of English and Creative Writing at California State University, Northridge.
 He received his PhD from Duke University in 2009.

 His work has appeared in Poetry, The Kenyon Review, Blackbird, Crazyhorse, New England Review, Callaloo, Beloit Poetry Journal, Poetry East, Michigan Quarterly Review, The Iowa Review, Black Warrior Review and The Pushcart Prize XIX, The Best American Poetry 1997 anthologies.